medic/medic-docs/configuration/forms.md

 ### Medic Custom SMS representation

-To configure a form to send using Medic's custom SMS definition, the value of `xml2sms` from the form's CouchDB doc should be an string containing an Boolean[Angular expression](https://docs.angularjs.org/guide/expression).
+To configure a form to send using Medic's custom SMS definition, the value of `xml2sms` from the form's CouchDB doc should be an string containing an [Angular expression](https://docs.angularjs.org/guide/expression).
 This allows access to the `fields` property of the `data_record` doc created when saving the form submission to the database.
 Extra functions are also provided to make compiling a form submission more simple.

 #### Special Functions